Circuit boards are a major component of a wide variety of electronics products.

 In today’s electronic world any product must have a circuit board.

-However, the use of flexible circuit boards is now growing rapidly due to its versatility.
+However, the use of flexible circuit boards is now growing rapidly due to their versatility.

 As the days go by new technologies are coming and almost all the big companies are trying to make their devices more flexible.